statox/blog/src/posts/2021/11/eleventy_secrets.md

 - I will have a `src/.secrets` directory in my repo.
 This directory will hold my secret files encrypted.
 - I will have another directory `src/secrets/` in which the secrets will be decrypted when I build the site locally, eleventy will have to build this directory too.
 - To make things easy I will have the decryption script running in the CI I use locally when building my site.

+**An important warning**

+**The solution I'm presenting here is dealing with very low importance documents.
+I don't plan to store any applications secrets like an API key or any sensitive document.
+So while I'm confident this solution fits my threat model I am in no way encouraging you to use it in production without a proper review of your risks.**

 ### The tool